dbobb220/checkpoint3/readme.md

 - Apple App store did $34billion in sales in 2018
 ```

-Well made gongs that produce sounds for sound healing therapy can cost a couple thousand dollars at minimum
+Well made gongs, and other sound therapy equipment, can cost a couple thousand dollars at minimum.

 #### How it solves the problem.